-I know hot dogs aren’t the stereotypical food you’d picture when thinking about what to eat in Belgium, but man this restaurant is great!
+I know hot dogs aren’t the stereotypical food that springs to mind when you think of Belgium, but man this restaurant is great!

 These hot dogs were ideal for our lunch, as they were substantial enough to fill us up without making us feel too full and drowsy.
 They were the perfect sightseeing fuel!

 Planning a trip to Belgium?
 You’ll love these posts!:

 • Attending the Last Post Ceremony at the Menin Gate, Ypres

 • A Magical Itinerary for One Day In Bruges!

 Stop 6: Gravensteen